Wehzie/hwr-2021/data/DATA.md

             Habbakuk.TTF

-        # currently train directories are created
+        # currently train directories are also created
         # but that is not sensible
         # since we don't train on the fragment data
         fragments/